LykkeBusinessPlatform/serilog-sinks-azurequeuestorage/README.md

+Serilog.Sinks.AzureQueueStorage

-23-NOV-2018 Implementation of an Azure storage queue sink based off the Azure table storage sink:
+            Implementation of an Azure storage queue sink based off the Azure table storage sink: https://github.com/serilog/serilog-sinks-azuretablestorage
-            https://github.com/serilog/serilog-sinks-azuretablestorage

-            Certain functionality/code removed from the queue sink likely needs to be restored (this was built in less than a day to address a particular scenario).
+            Certain functionality/code removed from the queue sink likely needs to be restored (this was built in less than a day to address an urgent need).

+            Target frameworks: net461 & netcoreapp2.1

             Usage: